Things to do in Wilmington, Ohio

 Beyond shopping with the unique vendors at the World Equestrian Center – Wilmington, the surrounding region offers a variety of retail options.

 A local favorite is Everyday Chic Boutique, located in historic downtown Wilmington.

 Did you know the area is known for its antique shops?
 Spend time browsing the Shoppes at the Old Mill in Wilmington.
 You will also enjoy antique shops located in Lebanon, Ohio, and Waynesville, Ohio.

-It’s easy to get some designer shopping in while visiting Wilmington, as the area enjoys proximity to national retail hubs, such as the Tanger Outlets Jeffersonville, The Greene Town Center Mall and Dayton Mall.
+It’s easy to get some designer shopping in while visiting Wilmington, as the area enjoys proximity to national retail hubs, such as the Destination Outlets Jeffersonville, The Greene Town Center Mall and Dayton Mall.
 Cincinnati’s Kenwood Towne Centre is also within driving distance from World Equestrian Center.